Computer-Aided-Validation-Laboratory/cryo_probe_mockup/experimental_work_report.md

 During testing, as the probe cools down it will contract.
 This will change the working distance between the sample and cameras.
 This raises the question of whether the sample will remain in focus due to the camera's depth of field.
 It may also be difficult to balance the depth of field and aperture, as lighting is also an issue in the setup.
+With the current setup, the smallest aperture I have been able to use is f/4, as with smaller apertures the lighting is not strong enough to illumiate the sample sufficiently.

 ### Testing of calibration procedure
 One method of calibrating the setup would be to calibrate the setup ex-situ, and then utilise the correlation-based optimisation module.